 Based on classic Rockford class A/B design on the main 4 channels with the company’s own proprietary technologies.
 This results in a cleaner signal path and reduced noise.

-Audio is very clear and highs are crisp with great performance.
+Audio is very clear and the highs are crisp with great performance.
 Music is more responsive, true-sounding, and doesn’t break up during demanding times when you crank it up.

 The amp even includes its own unique factory test sheet in the box!